God - examining the Godhead of LDS theology

 There are many other Gods according to Joseph Smith.

-sat in grand council to bring forth the world.
-The grand councilors sat at the head in yonder heavens and
+in grand council to bring forth the world.
+The grand councilors sat at the head in yonder heavens and contemplated

-Unfortunately, Joseph Smith was not entirely clear who this true God (the head of the Gods) was.
-Was it
+Joseph Smith was not entirely clear who this true God (the head of the Gods) was.
+Was it Heavenly Father,

 The Book of Mormon shows that Jesus Christ is to be worshipped (1 Nephi 17:55; 2 Nephi 25:29, 3 Nephi